 4. Becomes a complete mess

-In the rule it is already discussed that you can’t hover your fingers or heep your other hand over the clock to save time.
-If that was allowed then just imagine how mess the game would look!
+In the rule, it is already discussed that you can’t hover your fingers or keep your other hand over the clock to save time.
+If that was allowed then just imagine how messy the game would look!
 It would be difficult to see which player made which move.

-Normally when players make a move and use only that hand to hit the clock then first of all it overcomes many issues that we discussed above and secondly the game looks very organised.
+Normally, when players make a move and use only that hand to hit the clock then, first of all, it overcomes many issues that we discussed above, and secondly, the game looks very organized.
 So even when players are making the moves rapidly everything goes on well.

-Generally when you play with your friends you don’t need to think about chess clocks and all the rules and regulations.
-But for tournament if you are not aware about the rules beforehand, at least the basic ones then you would suffer like one of my friend.
+Generally, when you play with your friends you don’t need to think about chess clocks and all the rules and regulations.
+But for tournaments, it is good to know all the required rules.

 So that’s it!
 Hope you enjoyed reading this article.
 Please do share if this article helped you.
-Till then, Thanks!
+And you can also check my article on the best chess clocks apps.
+Thanks!